Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 **Unfixed bugs:**

 As far as I am aware as of now, there are no unfixed bugs that prevent the site or the game from functioning as normal.
 That is not to say that there are not any bugs, it is just to say that I have fixed every bug that I am aware of.

 **Deployment:**

-The site was built and deployed to [GitHub pages] (https://pages.github.com/).
+The site was built and deployed to [GitHub pages](https://pages.github.com/).
 The steps to deploy are as follows:

 Enter the GitHub repository.